ublue-os/website/docs/index.md

 # Custom Operating System images based on Fedora

 This is a collection of container images using Fedora's support for OCI/Docker containers as a [transport and delivery mechanism for operating system content](https://fedoraproject.org/wiki/Changes/OstreeNativeContainerStable).
-That's nerdspeak for the ultimate Linux client: the reliability of a Chromebook, but with the flexibility and power of a traditional Linux desktop.
-At long last, we've ascended.
+That's nerd-speak for the ultimate Linux client: the reliability of a Chromebook, but with the flexibility and power of a traditional Linux desktop.
+At long last, we've ascended!

 This project provides: